WisdomTree Investments

 WisdomTree, Inc. is a global exchange-traded fund (ETF) and exchange-traded product (ETP) sponsor and asset manager with headquarters in New York.
+The company changed its name from WisdomTree Investments, Inc. to WisdomTree, Inc. in November 2022.
 WisdomTree launched its first ETFs in June 2006, and became one of the major ETF providers in the United States.
 WisdomTree sponsors different ETFs that span asset classes and countries worldwide.
 Categories include: U.S. and International Equity, Currency, Fixed Income and Alternatives.

 WisdomTree manages approximately $99.5 billion in assets under management globally, as of January 2024.

 WisdomTree’s common stock is listed on the New York Stock Exchange under the ticker WT.

 Company information

 In 2006, Wisdom Tree launched its first family of dividend weighted ETFs.

 WisdomTree's dividend strategy is influenced by Professor Jeremy Siegel's research, which proposes that dividend-paying companies may offer superior long-term performance with lower risk.

 As of January 2023, WisdomTree offered 79 different ETFs in the U.S. and 269,349 products in Europe, with over 200+ employees worldwide across the U.S., Europe, South America and Israel.